 Artificial sweeteners and coloring: Artificial sweeteners help decrease the amount of sugar and calories in soda, but their effects are still questionable, especially when it comes to their effects on children.
 As a result, it’s recommended that children avoid artificial sweeteners and coloring whenever possible.

 Limiting your toddler’s soda intake

-The first and best way to curb your child’s soda consumption before it starts is to not just limit the drinks he is offered, but also the drinks he is exposed to or sees you drinking.
-Children want to do everything you do – just look at how he feels about your phone!
-Modeling healthy eating behaviors for him is like modeling saying please and thank you – if you do it often enough, it can become instinctive as he grows.
-If you can cut down on how much soda you drink, especially around your child, it can do as much as any amount of explaining to him that soda isn’t healthy.
+The first and best way to curb your child’s soda consumption before it starts is to not just limit the drinks they are offered, but also the drinks they are exposed to or sees you drinking.
+Children want to do everything you do – just look at how they feel about your phone!
+Modeling healthy eating behaviors for them is like modeling saying please and thank you – if you do it often enough, it can become instinctive as they grow.
+If you can cut down on how much soda you drink, especially around your child, it can do as much as any amount of explaining to them that soda isn’t healthy.

-It is definitely hard to tell a toddler he can&;t have something he wants (especially when he really, really wants it).
+It is definitely hard to tell a toddler they can&;t have something they want (especially when they really, really want it).
 But while toddlers are this young, the responsibility of limiting the amount of soda they drink falls on the parents and other caretakers.
-In 10 years or so, you won’t be able to influence Baby‘s habits as much as you can now, so it’s worth teaching him some healthy ones.
+In 10 years or so, you won’t be able to influence Baby‘s habits as much as you can now, so it’s worth teaching them some healthy ones.

 “Is caffeinated soda OK for kids?”
 KidsHealth.
 The Nemours Foundation, Jul 2013.
 Web.

 “Sugary Drinks and Obesity Fact Sheet.” hsph.harvard.edu.
 The President and Fellows of Harvard College, 2016.
 Web.

 “Top 10 sources of calories in the U.S. diet.”
 Healthbeat.
 Harvard University, Nov 2014.
 Web.